clojurists-together/clojuriststogether.org/content/news/2026/Vote for 2026 Annual Funding.md

 Clojure Camp aims to help new Clojurians integrate into the Clojure community, particularly those who may be under-served by existing self-directed methods.
 We'd like to be the place for existing Clojurians to send anyone struggling with getting started with Clojure.
 Our current approach is to foster a welcoming community and provide educational scaffolding (pairing, events, resource lists, roadmap).
 Going forward, we hope to focus more on "connection": creating more opportunities for new Clojurians and existing Clojurians to interact and work together.

 **Is there anything else you would like us to know?**
 Clojure Camp is now an incorporated non-profit (in Ontario, Canada).
-Ideally, this funding would go to the organization, not to an individual.
+Ideally, this funding would go to the organization, not to an individual.  <br>

+---

 ### Thomas Cothran